craigh44/Makers_Academy/README.md

 #####Weekly breakdown of the 12 weeks at [Makers Academy](https://www.makersacademy.com).
 The purpose is to have a single hub that links to all other repositories created whilst on the program for organisational benefit.

-Many thanks to [Tim Scully](https://github.com/Scully87) for the design of this document
+Many thanks to [Tim Scully](https://github.com/Scully87) for the original design of this document

 Pre-Course
 -----------